openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 `openfmb.<module name>.<profile name>.<subject name>`

 The `<subject name>` may be a the `*` wildcard or the ConductingEquipment `mRID`.
-All messages published to the NATs broker will use the fully qualified topic name including the mRID.
+All messages published to the NATS server will use the fully qualified topic name including the mRID.

-!!! warning "NATS 2.0" The adapter currently uses NATS 2.0.
-If your server is
-    running the 1.x release series, please update to the latest 2.0.

 ## Configuration